 by Walt Schulz

-The list of work on the Elco 50 is almost mind bogging as I sit here looking at my notes to write this essay.
-Basically everything on the boat from the keel, floors, frames, deck, bulwarks, transom, engines, tanks, plumbing, electric, pumps, machinery and electronics needed to be repaired or replaced.
-The whole forward crew cabin, galley and part of the saloon settee had been torn out and with the kind help from the people at the Mystic Seaport Museum and the Rosenfeld Photograph Collection I was able to put the yacht back to its original 1929 layout.
+When I first took possession of “Witch” in 2002, the list of work was rather daunting.
+Almost everything on the boat from the keel, deck, floors, frames, bulwarks, transom, engines, tanks, plumbing, electric, pumps, machinery and electronics needed to be repaired or replaced.
+For example, the entire forward crew cabin and part of the galley had been converted into a photographer's darkroom for the owner.
+It was only through the kind help from the people at the Mystic Seaport Museum and the Rosenfeld Photograph Collection that I was able to put the yacht back to its original 1929 layout.

 In addition to returning “Witch” to her original layout, we also installed a new pair of Caterpillar 6 cylinder 130 HP diesel engines, as well as a new electric system with panels and batteries, three zone air conditioning and heat, a 5kw diesel generator, a convection/microwave oven, new tanks, etc. The most challenging part of the refit was to discreetly hide all the 21st century amenities so as not to affect the original look of the vessel.